markjivko/kronup-php/docs/Api/ValueItemsApi.md

 ## `delete()`

-> Delete value item

-Delete a value item from the flow
+> Value items Delete a value item from the flow

 {: .new-title }
 > #️⃣ Execute example in terminal